RalfTischer/product-backlog-react-ui/README.md

 # Technical Background

-The React app acts as user interface (UI) to access a database a calls by an API backend.
+The React app acts as user interface (UI) to interact with an API.
+This backend manages the full communication with the external database.

 The app requires a login with username and password.
 If the login at the API try successful, a JWT token is returned, stored and sent at each API request.